Professor Alyn H MoriceAcademic Department of MedicineCastle Hill HospitalCastle RoadCottinghamEast YorkshireHU16 5JQ

 In classic asthma there is evidence of variable airflow obstruction.
 Such evidence iseasy to obtain in ordinary clinical practice by asking patients to fill out a home diaryrecord card with peak flow monitoring, readings being made morning and evening.
 Anobservation period of peak flow measurements before starting therapy in isolated chroniccough (ie when wheezing and shortness of breath are absent) is important to establishwhether there is indeed evidence for classic asthma.
 Diurnal variation revealed as a sortof pattern on the peak flow chart is characteristic of classic asthma.
 Morning dipping firstdescribed by Sir John Floyer 400 years ago is a cardinal feature.
 However, such obviousdiagnostic clues are rare in patients with isolated asthmatic cough.
 A much morefrequent pattern is variability in peak flow of a small degree (less than 10%) withoutparticular pattern.
 On starting anti-asthma medication variability decreases and oftenthere is a gradual rise in peak flow compared with pre-treatment baseline.
 Final peakflow pattern is one without variability.
 Because of the difficulty in definition of "asthmaticcough" the term cough preponderant asthma has become established and the asthmaticsyndromes without bronchoconstriction are discussed below.

+In 1986 Irwin described six patients with cough who responded to anti-asthma treatmentbut who did not have bronchoconstriction.
+When tested for bronchialhyperresponsiveness these patients exhibited typical asthmatic responses.
+Thus, hedefined what he called cough variant asthma as cough responding to anti-asthmatreatment in the presence of bronchial hyperresponsiveness but without bronchospasm.
 This entity is commonly seen in the cough clinic.
 Because there is a lack of significantbronchoconstriction many referring clinicians are put off the diagnosis of asthma.
 Cluesthat this is the correct diagnosis may be found in the history.
 There is often a history ofatopy and either childhood eczema or hay fever.
 This may be present in either thepatient or a first degree relative.
 Frequently the cough is productive of small quantities ofcoloured sputum.
 The green colour is due to the eosinophils.
 Unfortunately, a history ofspecific trigger factors is often not helpful.
 Patients with a variety of other coughmechanisms also cough to inhalation of fumes, perfume, tobacco smoke etc.

+Key to the diagnosis of cough prepoderant asthma is the response to therapy.
 Corticosteroids are the cornerstone of this therapeutic trial.
 Inhaled corticosteroidsusually provide at least some clinical response.
 As always there is enormous problemswith drug delivery of inhaled medication.
 I recommend the use of dry powder inhalers,particularly those not containing any excipient, since these are less likely to cause coughduring inhalation.
 In the absence of response as defined by the diary record card and/orpeak flow either the diagnosis is incorrect or the patient may be relatively resistant toinhaled medication.
 In the absence of any other obvious diagnosis then it is permissibleto undertake a therapeutic trial of oral prednisolone 20 mg a day for two weeks.
 Thepatient should be fully informed that this is a therapeutic trial as an experiment to seewhether there is any reduction in cough.
 There is a small but significant minority ofpatients with cough preponderant asthma who only respond to parenteral treatment withsteroids.
 If such a response does occur then attempts to wean oral steroids usingsecond line agents such as leukotriene antagonist, long acting beta agonist or anti IgEtherapy (which should be available shortly) are appropriate.

-Despite adequate doses, up to 800 mcg, of inhaled steroids many patients remainsymptomatic.
-There is little or no evidence that pushing the dose of inhaled steroidsabove moderate doses has any effect.
-Indeed, the potential for local side effects withinthe larynx and pharynx, particularly thrush and myopathy, increase rapidly with increasing doses.
+increasing doses.
 Second line agents should be construed as add in therapy.
 Here theapproach differs from classical asthma where it is quite clear that the majority of patientswill respond to one of the long acting beta agonist in addition to moderate doses ofinhaled steroids.
 Since cough preponderant asthma is not characterised bybronchoconstriction a long acting beta agonist may not be the second line agent ofchoice.
 Two small studies show that leukotriene antagonists are effective in thiscircumstance and may be a more logical treatment here since lipoxygenase productshave recently been demonstrated to directly stimulate the putative cough receptor.

+In approximately one quarter of patients with chronic cough the cause isgastroesophageal disease.
+Whilst many patients suffers symptoms of heart burn andacid reflux chronic cough can be the only presenting symptom of reflux oesophagitis.
 Patients can be identified by clinical history.
 An exacerbation of cough by certain foodscan be characteristic, chocolate, hot spicy foods, and dry foods such as biscuits are mostfrequently mentioned.
 Some patients find that the cough occurs before food is actuallyplaced in the mouth.
 Other important clues to the diagnosis are exacerbation onrecumbency or bending.
 Worsening of symptoms on holiday or business trips alsooccurs.
 One useful strategy to identify causal relationships is to ask the patient to keep adiary.
 This can be done in association with peak flow recordings in order to differentiatebetween reflux-associated cough and asthma.
 Most peak flow diary record cardsprovided by the pharmaceutical industry are more than adequate to record cough as well.
+However, the majority of them do not try and score symptoms in any detail and weroutinely ask the patients to look back over the previous 24 hours and score their coughon a 0 –9 scale.
+It is sometimes helpful to ask the patient’s partner to also note coughfrequency since some patients have a very poor appreciation of the degree ofsymptomatology.

 Having identified a patient as having cough possibly due to gastroesophageal diseasethe next step is a therapeutic trial of antireflux therapy.
 There are two importantconsiderations in the treatment of cough due to reflux.
 Firstly, therapy should be at ahigh dose and secondly that therapy should be prolonged – probably at least two months– before the trial is said to be unsuccessful.
 The reason for the delay in therapeuticresponse in some patients is unknown but probably relates to the mechanism wherebyoesophageal disease causes cough.

 Until recently it was thought that cough associated with reflux was exclusively due toaspiration of stomach contents.
 Whilst this is maybe an important mechanism in certainconditions in such as motor neurone disease, in otherwise normal subjects this ‘up andover’ hypothesis does not explain the production of cough in all patients.
-In an elegantstudy from Australia, Ing et al, demonstrated that in patients with reflux cough instillation of small amounts of acid in the lower oesophagus reproduced symptoms.
+In an elegantstudy from Australia, Ing et al, demonstrated that in patients with reflux cough instillation

+of small amounts of acid in the lower oesophagus reproduced symptoms.
 Indeed, whilstmany of these patients were very sensitive to acid, some also coughed to saline solution.
 It appears in these patients with reflux cough that there has been an increased sensitivityof cough receptors located within the oesophagus and this resetting of the reflex mayexplain the need for prolonged therapy before resolution of the symptoms occurs.

 We recently studied a number of patients with chronic cough that was thought to be dueto gastroesophageal disease.
 We found that a number of patients who did not havereflux as defined by the criteria for heartburn did however have marked abnormalities onoesophageal manometry.
 The commonest abnormality was weak lower oesophagealsphincter but gross dysmotility was also observed.
 We believe in addition to classic acidreflux in the oesophagus and larynx other abnormalities such as ‘volume reflux’ causedby stomach contents of neutral pH refluxing into the oesophagus and oesophagealspasm may also cause chronic cough.
 Thus prokinetic therapy with metoclopramide anddomperidone may be usefully added to proton pump inhibitor therapy.
 Response tothese prokinetic agents is however relatively infrequent and in selected case it may benecessary to prescribe cisapride on a named patient basis.